Stivvo/wayPreview/README.md

 My fork of fff works out of the box with wayPreview.
 However, most terminal file managers have a configuration file that allows to bind keys to shell commands.
-It's better to configure your file manager to use the shell wrappers to isolate your file manager's config from wayPreview's config.
+It's better to configure your file manager to run the shell wrappers to isolate the configuration of wayPreview.

 The use of wayPreview isn't necessarily limited to previews for terminal file managers though.